danialgoodwin/ultimate-city/README.md

     - To save costs for parking garages, maybe don't need elevators by having handicap and limited-mobility spots on the first floor.
 - Akihabara, Japan: https://nebula.app/videos/strange-parts-exploring-akihabara-tokyos-electronics-markets-w-only-in-japan
 - Maybe a small Kirkland store with just essentials?
-- Extra fees for secondary homes
+- Extra fees for secondary (aka, non-primary) homes/residences
 - Community Officers
 - Church can be a regular building on the business line.
-Or, held in conversion center rooms
+Or, held in convention center rooms
 - Places for temporary storefronts, or stalls in the middle of the walkway
 - Should rail be between the businesses so that passengers can see the businesses?
 Nah, maybe not as 'picturesque'?
 - Where to put the following: factories (can be in the same line as apartments?), water treatment (small redundancies every 5 km?), sewage treatment, landfill, water tower